 I was arrested on a minor charge, and while I was held, immigration officials from ICE asked to interview me.
 What are my rights?

-No. ICE commonly places what is known as an “immigration hold” or a “detainer” on individuals held in state and local jails who ICE suspects lack valid immigration status.
-The jail will then commonly hold the individual for up to 48 hours beyond their scheduled release for ICE to come and take that individual into custody.
+No. ICE commonly places what is known as an “immigration hold” or a “detainer” on individuals held in state and local jails whom ICE suspects lack valid immigration status.
+The jail will then commonly hold the individual for up to 48 hours beyond their scheduled release date for ICE to come and pick them up.
 Even if you pay the $1 bond, it is very likely that ICE will pick you up from that jail and place you immediately in immigration detention, where you will likely be processed for removal.

 You should speak with an immigration attorney before paying criminal bail.
-If you are moved from criminal custody to ICE custody before there is a final decision in your criminal case, you may get caught in a Catch-22 where ICE will not bring you to criminal court, and the immigration judge will be unable to grant your immigration case because you have a pending criminal case.
+If you are moved from criminal custody to ICE custody before there is a final decision in your criminal case, you may get caught in a difficult situation where ICE will not bring you to criminal court, and the immigration judge will be unable to grant your immigration case because you have a pending criminal case.
+This is a frustratingly common situation.
+If this is happening to someone you know, contact Immigration Equality.

 What is mandatory detention?
 How do I know if I am subject to mandatory detention?